mit-vaas/vaas/README.md

 	git clone https://github.com/mit-vaas/vaas.git
 	cd vaas
 	docker build -t mit-vaas/vaas .
-	docker run -p 8080:8080 mit-vaas/vaas
+	docker container create -p 8080:8080 --gpus all mit-vaas/vaas

 Access your Vaas deployment at http://localhost:8080.

-If you want to run it without Docker, first install CUDA 10.0 and cuDNN 7.6, then follow the RUN commands in docker/Dockerfile.
+If you want to run it without Docker, first install CUDA 10.0 and cuDNN 7.6, then follow the RUN commands in Dockerfile.

 Resources
 ---------